hutiejun/javascript-basics/README.md

 # javascript-basics
-This is for javascript practise purpose
+This is for javascript practice.